RomanLabsIO/assembly_for_raspberry_pi_bare_metal/1_Hello_World/README.md

 ### Lab 1 -  Hello World

+**NOTE: Don't worry too much about all the additional code (uart.c, uart.h, main.c, gpio.h, etc).
+This will be covered later in detail.
+For now these are used to get an output to the screen.**

 #### Objectives

 After completion of this lab, the student will be able to:

 1. Describe what bare metal software is
-2. Compile bare metal code to produce a binary for the Raspberry Pi
+2. Run a makefile to compile bare metal code to produce a binary for the Raspberry Pi
 3. Test the binary produced on QEMU
 4. Test the binary produced on the PI
 5. Identify an assembly program when seeing one

 #### Instructions

-**NOTE: Don't worry too much about all the additional code (uart.c, uart.h, main.c, gpio.h, etc).
-This will be covered later in detail.
-For now it's used for getting an output to the screen.**

 1. In `hello_world.s` change the line `mov r0, r0, 1` for `mov r0, r0, 7`, build the code to generate the binary `output/kernel8.img`.